MicrosoftDocs/ATADocs/ATPDocs/modifying-atp-config-dcpassword.md

 ## Change the domain connectivity password
-If you modify the Domain Connectivity Password, make sure that the password you enter is correct.
-If it is not, the Azure ATP Standalone Sensor service stops running on the Azure ATP Standalone Sensors.
+If you need to modify the Domain Connectivity Password, make sure that the password you enter is correct.
+If it is not, the Azure ATP sensor service will stop for all deployed sensors.

-If you suspect that this happened, on the Azure ATP Standalone Sensor, look at the Microsoft.Tri.Sensor-Errors.log file for the following errors:
+If you suspect that this happened, on the Azure ATP standalone sensor, look at the Microsoft.Tri.Sensor-Errors.log file for the following errors:
 `The supplied credential is invalid.`

-To correct this, follow this procedure to update the Domain Connectivity password on the Azure ATP workspace portal:
+Follow this procedure to update the Domain Connectivity password on the Azure ATP workspace portal:

+> [!NOTE]
+> This is the user name and password from the Active Directory on-premises deployment and not from Azure AD.

 1. Open the Azure ATP workspace portal on the by accessing the workspace URL.